 Both also affect how well a low-carb diet works.

-When restricting carbs long term, the thyroid becomes less efficient in converting T4 into T3.
+When restricting carbs long term, the body becomes less efficient in converting T4 into T3.
 This results in low free T3 levels.

 Reduction of T3 is simply an adaption the body makes to carbohydrate restriction as it moves toward regaining energy balance.